Lucy Maud Montgomery and Books for Kindred Spirits

 Did you ever make a piece of art, and then feel scared about sharing it with the world?

 The Canadian author Lucy Maud Montgomery is most famous for her Anne of Green Gables books, but when Montgomery (whose friends all called her Maud), first wrote Anne of Green Gables, no one wanted to publish it!
 So she stuck her writing in a box and tucked it away in the closet.
-But thank goodness, a few years later, she pulled it back out, brushed off the dust, and tried again to turn it into a book--and that time, it worked!
+Thank goodness, a few years later, she pulled it back out, brushed off the dust and tried again to turn it into a book.
+That time, it worked!

 We’re celebrating Lucy Maud Montgomery this year!
-The 150th anniversary of this author’s birth is on November 30, 2024.
+The 150th anniversary of her birth is November 30, 2024.

 Some things that Maud loved: